Tag Archives: sausage

 Pasta with Chicken/Sausage

-• Cook ¾ box of Pasta (add lots of salt to the water).
+• Cook ¾ box of gluten-free Pasta (add lots of salt to the water).
+Reserve about 1/2 cup of pasta water.

 • Take the meat out of the casing of 4 Italian Chicken Sausages (I only had 3 so I cut up a single chicken breast and added it in).